dsorokin/aivika/README.md

   with an ability to resume, suspend and cancel the discontinuous processes;

-* allows working with limited resources;
+* allows working with limited resources (you can define your own behaviour or use the predefined queue strategies);

+* allows customizing the queues (you can define your own behaviour or use the predefined queue strategies);

 * supports the activity-oriented paradigm of DES;